Fall 2017 U100 Riccomini Family scholarships: applications closed on Friday, December 22, 2017.

-Eligible U100 students are invited to apply for one of the Marino J. Riccomini Family Scholarships.
-Visit the "Apply for Scholarships" link on the Financial Aid webpage and sign up to use CSUN's new scholarship system.
-More information below and on CSUN's new scholarship system.
+Each semester (fall and spring), eligible U100 students are invited to apply for one of the Marino J. Riccomini Family Scholarships by visiting the "Apply for Scholarships" link on the Financial Aid webpage and signing up to use CSUN's scholarship system.

 About these scholarships

 The Marino J. Riccomini Family Scholarships were created in 2015 in memory of Marino J. Riccomini, an advocate of higher education who wanted to provide opportunities for college success to those for whom financial need might otherwise be a barrier.